robbert-harms/MDT/docs/model_fitting.rst

 Having chosen the device(s) to run on, please open the tab "Fit model" and fill in the fields using the "b1k_b2k" dataset as an example.
 The drop down menu shows the models MDT can use.
-All models that MDT can find are in this list, both single composite models and cascaded models, and both standard supplied models and your own (user) models.
-See :ref:`components` on how to add models to this list, see :ref:`concepts_composite_and_cascade_models` for more information on the types of models (composite and cascade).

-Having filled in all the required fields, select the "Ball&Stick_r1 (Cascade|S0)" model, and press "Run".
+Having filled in all the required fields, select the "NODDI" model, and press "Run".
 MDT will now compute your selected model on the data.
+Please note that for some models, MDT will first compute another model to serve as initialization for your selected model.
+For instance, when running NODDI, MDT first estimates the BallStick_r1 model to use as initialization for the NODDI model.
-When the calculations are finished you can go to the "View results" tab to launch the MDT map viewer GUI for visually inspecting the results.
+When the calculations are finished you can click the "View results" button to launch the MDT map viewer GUI for visually inspecting the results.
 See :ref:`mdt_maps_visualizer` for more details on this visualizer.

 By default MDT returns a lot of result maps, like various error maps and additional maps like FSL like vector component maps.